falkr/ttm4115/pages/project/index.md

 * **Battery simulation and energy modeling**, including automated decisions for charging, landing in charging stations, or forced return.

-* **Delivery prioritization rules**, where urgent or high-value deliveries default standard route for delivery.
+* **Delivery prioritization rules**, where urgent or high-value deliveries override default standard route for delivery.

 * **User notifications and communication flow**, informing customers about each delivery stage (takeoff, flying & real-time location, issue detected, delivered, etc.).